 Our revolving credit facility for \$200.0 million expires in April 2011.
 The facility has restrictive covenants relating to debt incurrence, the sale of assets and a change in control.
 We are also required to comply with financial covenants related to indebtedness, interest coverage and liquidity.
-We were in compliance with all covenants at March 31, 2010.
-We have additional uncommitted bank overdraft facilities available for intraday operating requirements which total \$65.0 million at March 31, 2010.
-There were no borrowings outstanding under these facilities at March 31, 2010.
+We were in compliance with all covenants and have full access to this facility at June 30, 2010.
+We have additional uncommitted bank overdraft facilities available for intraday operating requirements which total \$65.0 million at June 30, 2010.
+There were no borrowings outstanding under either of these facilities at June 30, 2010.

-We have entered into an agreement to sell certain A/R to a third-party bank (which had at March 31, 2010 a Standard and Poor's rating of A-1) and other qualified purchasers.
+We have entered into an agreement to sell certain A/R to a third-party bank (which had at June 30, 2010 a Standard and Poor's rating of A-1) and other qualified purchasers.
 We can sell up to \$250.0 million in A/R, on a committed basis, to provide short-term liquidity.
-At March 31, 2010, we sold \$30.0 million of A/R under this program (December 31, 2009 - zero dollars sold; March 31, 2009 - \$100.0 million sold).
+At June 30, 2010, we sold \$50.0 million of A/R under this program (December 31, 2009 - zero dollars sold; March 31, 2010 - \$30.0 million sold).
 This program remains available to us until November 2010.

 Standard and Poor's provides a corporate credit rating on Celestica.
 This rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time by the rating organization.
 A rating does not comment as to market price or suitability for a particular investor.
-Moody's Investor Service no longer provides a credit rating on Celestica since we redeemed our 2013 Notes.
-As at April 16, 2010, our Standard and Poor's corporate rating is BB, with a stable outlook.
+As at July 16, 2010, our Standard and Poor's corporate rating is BB, with a stable outlook.
 A reduction in our credit rating could adversely impact our future cost of borrowing.